- Meaning of Trial Balance

 Errors of Principle

 Accounting entries are recorded as per the widely accepted accounting principles.
-If any of those principles are violated or ignored, errors resulting from such violation are referred to as errors of principle.
+If any of those principles are violated or ignored, errors resulting from such violations are referred to as errors of principle.
 An error of principle may occur due to incorrect classification of expenditure or receipt between capital and revenue.
 This is very important because it will have an impact on financial statements.
 It may cause under/overstating of income or assets or liabilities, etc.

-For example, the quantity spent on additions to the buildings should be treated as cost and must be debited to the asset account.
+For example, the quantity spent on additions to the buildings should be treated as a cost and must be debited to the asset account.
 Instead, if this amount is debited to the upkeep and repairs account, it’s been treated as a revenue expense.
 This is an error of principle.
 Similarly, if a credit purchase of machinery is recorded in the purchases book instead of the journal proper or rent paid to the landlord is recorded in the cash book as payment to the owner, these errors of principle.
 These errors do not affect the trial balance.

 When two or more errors are committed in such how that the internet effect of those errors on the debits and credits of accounts is nil, such errors are called compensating errors.
 Such errors don’t affect the tallying of the balance.

 For example, if the purchases book has been overcast by Rs.
 10,000 resulting in the excess debt of Rs.
 10,000 in purchases account and sales returns book is undercast by Rs.
 10,000 resulting in short debit to sales returns account could also be a case of two errors compensating each other’s effect.
-One plus is about off by the opposite minus, internet effect of those two errors is nil then they are doing not affect the agreement of balance.
+One plus is about off by the opposite minus, the internet effect of those two errors is nil then they are doing not affect the agreement of balance.

 Searching for Errors